b1ndark/project5/README.md

 #### **Epic 7 - Marketing and SEO (Search Engine Optimization)**

 - As an User I can contact the website so that I get the right support
+- As an User I can visit the About page so that I get to know more about the company such as history or opening times
+- As an Admin I can Edit/update the about page so that the company information is always updated for the Users
+- As an User I can subscribe so that I can get the latest offers
 - As an User I can see the privacy policy so that I am aware of the website policy
 - As an Admin/Owner I can improve the website SEO so that the website gets ranked higher to attract customers